vinnyroca/3D_Software/docs/3_SubdivisionModeling.md

 ## Subdivision Basics

-Start by downloading the practice file for today's class.
+Start by downloading the [practice file](https://scrippscollege.app.box.com/s/bfml0momr6a558ocr2gdiukk83o43ecf) for today's class.
+The folder 02_Subdivision Modeling.

 You'll notice for this class, the practice file is stored in a zip folder.